Advanced Dental Arts

 The Viking Pure Disinfecting Solutions System, is a CDC and EPA Hospital Grade disinfecting aerosol spray that effectively kills viruses and bacteria on contact.
 It is a hydrolyzed water solution, which is a green product- completely safe, with no adverse affect contacting skin, eyes, or lungs.
 It can even be used as a mouthwash.

 The two step process of spraying a fine mist of the solution in the treatment room and wiping down all surfaces, as well as, spraying masks gloves and clothing, will ensure a safe environment to deliver dental healthcare needs.
-For more information, visit vikingpure.com.
+For more information, read their press release here, or visit vikingpure.com.

 My staff and I will be wearing masks while we are in the office and spraying/ wiping down all contacting surfaces every 30 minutes, to ensure that we maintain a high level of sterility and disinfection.